pricechecker

 Effect of customer characteristics

 Many studies reveal that customer characteristics would have an impact on their willingness to pay.
-This would rely on behavioral, demographical, and psychographic traits.
+This would rely on behavioural, demographical, and psychographic traits.
 The demographics would include age, income, sex, marital status, educational qualification, and location.
 The psychographic characteristics would consist of lifestyle, interests, activities, and opinions of the individual.

 Environment effect